libbyh/libbyh.github.io/index.md

 Some of my work that's not (yet) published.
 These are workshop papers, papers under review, and/or longer versions of papers for conferences that review only abstracts during submission.

+* Hemphill, L., Million, A.J., and Erickson, I. (2018) [Crafting Moral Infrastructures: How Non-profits Use Facebook to Survive](https://deepblue.lib.umich.edu/handle/2027.42/145477)
 * Hemphill, L., Leonard, S.H., and Hedstrom, M. (2018) [Developing a Social Media Archive at ICPSR](https://deepblue.lib.umich.edu/bitstream/handle/2027.42/143185/Developing%20SOMAR%20at%20ICPSR.pdf?sequence=1&isAllowed=y)
 * Hemphill, L. and Shapiro, M.A.
 (2018) [Appealing to the Base or to the Moveable Middle?
 Incumbents’ Partisan Messaging Before the 2016 U.S. Congressional Elections](http://hdl.handle.net/2027.42/142808)
 * Hemphill, L. (2018) [More Specificity, More Attention to Social Context: Reframing How We Address ``Bad Actors''](http://hdl.handle.net/2027.42/142392)